Max's Midnight Adventure

 Richard go on holiday tomorrow?
 Or will he be trapped alone without food and water over the weekend?
 If he can't get out in time, will he survive?

 Another heartwarming adventure short story by Wendy Leighton-Porter.
 Max's Midnight Adventure combines forgotten toys from the past with the magic of Christmas.
 This is such a cute story.
 It was enjoyable to see another side of Uncle Richard.
 It is another perfect book to help you get in the holiday spirit.
 With a surprise and funny ending, you don't want to miss this wonderful Max's Adventure.
 Don't forget to read the author's notes.
 It contains more Christmas-y goodness.
-A must-read for Shadows From The Past and Max's Adventures fans!"
+A must-read for Shadows Of The Past and Max's Adventures fans!"

 "I love author Wendy Leighton-Porter’s style.
 In just a few lines of dialogue we meet and get to know a variety of characters, from Colonel Nutcracker (a pompous regimental sort) to Tinkerbell (aka Stinkerbell) who is particularly nasty and sarcastic to poor old Max just because he broke her wand by accident (which could have happened to anyone!), to Action Man who can’t stop flexing his muscles and showing off, to the entire cast of The Twelve Days of Christmas … with the French hens going on strike, the nine ladies getting into a huddle with the football team, to absolute chaos and mayhem.
 This is a wonderful peep into Max’s life that affords lots of laughs, largely due to inventiveness of the author, the hilarious interactions between the various characters, and the ultimate charm of Max, the big-hearted (albeit slightly cowardly) hero of the series."